Haribo: Goldbears

-Goldbears are fruit gums in the shape of stylized bears, that are two centimetres in size and consist of sugar, sugar syrup, colorants and flavourings.
+Goldbears are fruit gums in the shape of stylized bears, that are two centimetres in size and consist of sugar, sugar syrup, colourants and flavourings.
 They also contain acidifiers, coating agents, water and a gelatin mixture, which gives the bears their rubbery consistency.
 Since 1960, Haribo calls its gummy bears Goldbears in order to distinguish them from other manufacturers' products.
 In 2005, Haribo produced about 100 million Goldbears daily in 15 factories throughout Europe to ensure the distribution in over 100 countries.
 The Goldbears account for Haribo's largest revenue share.
 According to the company, their brand awareness in Germany is 99 percent and the Goldbear stands for childlike happiness.